-Below we define the 3 basic models for RPO engagement that small and mid-size businesses are taking advantage of for building a talent pool, candidate sourcing, and talent acquisition.
+Below we define the 4 basic types of RPO service models that small and mid-size businesses are taking advantage of for building a talent pool, candidate sourcing, and talent acquisition.

 In an on-demand model, an RPO provider is available to help whenever the company needs them.
 This model accommodates companies that need results delivered within a tight time frame.

-Typically companies pay a cost-per-hire fee, meaning the RPO provider is paid for each candidate they bring in who makes it through the interview process and is hired.
-However, because this model follows a contingent basis, the RPO provider isn’t paid anything upfront – only when a successful hire is made.
-To learn more about the inefficiencies of this payment model, read our blog post Why Do Recruiting Firms Charge So Much?
+Typically, companies pay a cost-per-hire fee.
+This means companies pay the RPO provider for each hired candidate who makes it through the interview process.
+However, because this model follows a contingent basis, companies don’t pay the RPO provider anything upfront – only when a successful hire is made.

-Similar to the on-demand model, a project-based model is used when a company uses an RPO provider to hire for a specific project or division of the company.
+Like the on-demand model, companies use a project-based model when an RPO provider hires for a specific project or division of the company.
 Companies usually opt for this type of model when they aren’t ready to take the plunge and hire a fully-sourced RPO team.

 The project-based model works well for rapid recruitment projects with a short-term initiative because it is a low-commitment approach.
-If you have a specific need that requires a quick solution, a project-based model is likely the best option for your company.
+For example, if you have a specific need that requires a quick solution, a project-based model is likely your company’s best option.

-When it comes to the on-demand model, RPO providers are typically paid a cost-per-transaction fee.
-This means a fee is charged when a specific process is completed.
+When it comes to the on-demand model, companies pay RPO providers on a cost-per-transaction fee.
+Usually, this means there’s a fee for each completed process.
 The company and the RPO provider must establish and agree upon a cost for that process.
-Oftentimes, this takes the form a set amount of hires being determined for a certain time frame.
+Oftentimes, the two determine a set amount of hires for a certain time frame.

 The fully-outsourced model contrasts against the on-demand and project-based models.
-It is when an RPO provider is responsible for a company’s entire recruiting process.
+An RPO provider is essentially responsible for a company’s entire recruiting process.
 This means an RPO provider performs all recruitment functions, including sourcing, marketing, and interviewing.

 A fully-outsourced model ensures that your company is using a team of talented and knowledgeable recruitment professionals.
 Because of this, using the fully-outsourced model can significantly improve the quality of hires your company is getting.
-If you’re a competitive organization looking for the best talent, a fully-outsourced model is sure to get the job done and provide you with access to a number of recruitment resources.
+If you’re a competitive organization looking for the best talent, a fully-outsourced model is sure to get the job done.
+Plus, RPO can provide you with access to a number of recruitment resources.

-The RPO provider is virtually an extension of the company’s in-house team in this model.
-They are retained by the company and paid an annual management fee for their service.
+The RPO provider is virtually an extension of the company’s in-house recruitment team in this model.
+The company only pays an annual management fee for their service.
 Usually, the RPO provider is working on recruiting for a certain number of positions at all times and is paid regularly because of this.

-Lucas James combines the flexibility of the on-demand and project-based models and the high-quality recruiting of the fully-outsourced model to create what’s called Fractional RPO.
+Lucas James combines the flexibility of the on-demand and project-based models with the high-quality recruiting of the fully-outsourced model to create what’s called Fractional RPO.
 We work on a week-to-week, fractional time and material basis.
 This allows us to make the best use of our time and resources as possible.
-Depending on a company’s needs, we’re able to act as an extension of their recruiting department or as an outsourced recruiting agency on a flexible basis.
+Depending on a company’s needs, we act as an extension of their recruiting department or as an outsourced recruiting agency on a flexible basis.

 If you’re a small or mid-sized business looking for a dedicated team that can provide you with cost-effective RPO models, check out our service pages or contact us.